 How To Replace A Bad Oxygen Sensor

-The O2 sensor is usually located near the catalytic converter inlet (upstream sensor) or close to the catalytic converter outlet (downstream sensor).
+The oxygen sensor is usually located near the catalytic converter inlet (upstream sensor) or close to the catalytic converter outlet (downstream sensor).

 Recommended tools: OBD2 Code Reader, safety glasses, mechanics gloves, appropriate oxygen sensor wrench, proper illumination (LED flashlight),

-> Remove O2 sensor connector: this step may be tricky in some models.
+- Remove oxygen sensor connector: this step may be tricky in some models.
 Generally speaking, the connector has a plastic tab that you should push down while you pull out the harness.
 But in many cases, there is a small security clip (sometimes plastic, sometimes metallic) that must be removed first using an adequate screwdriver.

-> Remove O2 sensor: to remove the oxygen sensor you will need a special wrench, refer to your vehicle OEM information for details about the right size.
+- Remove oxygen sensor: to remove the oxygen sensor you will need a special wrench, refer to your vehicle OEM information for details about the right size.
 This wrench is designed to ease your work not only with the sensor’s cable but for the challenge that represents loosening the sensor when it’s stuck.

-> Install the new O2 sensor: retire the old sensor and then install the new one.
+- Install the new oxygen sensor: retire the old sensor and then install the new one.
 Double check that you’re using the adequate part number.
 Most sensors come with a special grease intended to be used on its threads.
 Don’t forget to use this compound, it will prevent the sensor from “soldering” to the exhaust pipe.